FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 Music by Jukedeck - create your own at [jukedeck.com](https://jukedeck.com).

----

 ## Sanity Check

 - How are you feeling?
 Nervous, excited?
 - Are you in a quiet place?
 - Remember, if you need to start over - just let me know and we can start from the top
-- If you forget to define something, I'll let you know in the form of the question
+- If you forget to define something, I’ll let you know in the form of the question
+- What do you want to get out of this podcast, what do you want listeners to come away with?
+- Did you send me your high-res photo and avatar?